mbenoukaiss/automate/README.md

 Automate is a low level and asynchronous rust library for interacting with the Discord API

 # Getting started
 Automate currently only works with Rust nightly.
-The tested version and the one used in CI is `nightly-2020-01-31`, you can use more recent versions but please swich back to this version if you get a compile error.
+The usually tested version and the one used in CI is `nightly-2020-08-03`, you can use more recent versions but please swich back to this version if you get a compile error.
 Refer to [rust edition guide](https://doc.rust-lang.org/edition-guide/rust-2018/rustup-for-managing-rust-versions.html) to learn how to switch to rust nightly.